Jelizaveta2002/library/README.md

 # Setting up Frontend

-For frontend I chose Vue.js.
-To run frontend you need to open file "library_frontend" and run command "npm install" and then "npm run serve"
+For front-end I chose Vue.js.
+To run frontend you need to open file "library_frontend" in Terminal and run "npm run serve" command.

-## Backend
+## Back-end

-On backend I made some additional services and controllers, that allow finding books by specific features (status, title).
+On back-end I made some additional services and controllers, that allow finding books by specific features (status, title).

 In my project I also added pagination (2 books/checkouts) per page.